 - feeling panicky or experiencing panic attacks

-Watch this animation with new mums from Leeds talking about how they struggled with their emotions during pregnancy and after the birth.
+Watch this short animation with parents from Leeds talking about how they struggled with their emotions during pregnancy and after birth.

-Any health professional you speak to should treat you with respect and understanding.
-If you speak to someone and don’t feel they understand, however, it’s OK to try speaking to another professional who makes you feel more comfortable.
+You deserve to be treated with care and understanding.
+If you speak to someone and don’t feel heard, it’s okay to try another professional until you find someone you feel comfortable with.